SAP-samples/teched2023-DT166/README.md

 ## Overview

 This session provides a complete Demo lesson with insights into SAP Enterprise Threat Detection, and how it helps to protect your SAP landscape.
-The PDF document in this folder provides the presentation which will be given in the session.
+The TechEd_Presentation_2023.pdf document in this folder provides the presentation which will be given in the session.

 ## Requirements